Balancing the Scales of API Networks with MuleSoft and CloudHub

 DevOps for Application Networks With MuleSoft

-After development has completed, it must be deployed, monitored, and maintained.
+After development has been completed, it must be deployed, monitored, and maintained.
 MuleSoft’s CloudHub offering provides for common DevOps needs, from CI/CD, application network monitoring, to VPC management, and more.

 Many development teams attempt to wrangle their various technology stacks into some semblance of a CI/CD flow.
 Understanding this need, MuleSoft has a variety of APIs that can be used to handle deployment, monitoring, and various others needs.
 Whether it’s Jenkins, Azure, or any other automation setup, the combination of MuleSoft’s maven plugin and REST APIs lets you run and publish test results, as well as deploy full applications, their updates, and associated SLA policies, and more.